s4ke/Master-Thesis/src/md/043-cloudhaskell.md

 to evaluate arbitrary functions/Arrows on remote nodes.
 In Chapter \ref{sec:parEvalCloudHaskell}, we will see how to resolve this problem.

-## Parallel Evaluation with Cloud Haskell
+## Parallel evaluation with Cloud Haskell

 \label{sec:parEvalCloudHaskell}